viam-modules/lorawan/README.md

 - `sx1302-waveshare-hat`: Sensor model for the [waveshare loRaWAN gateway hat](https://www.waveshare.com/wiki/SX1302_LoRaWAN_Gateway_HAT)
 - `sx1302-hat-generic`: Sensor model for other SX1302 LoRaWAN concentrator hats.
+- `rak7391`: Sensor model for the [rak7391 Wisgate Connect](https://docs.rakwireless.com/product-categories/wisgate/rak7391/overview/)
 - `node`: Sensor model for any class A, US915/EU868 LoraWAN end device.
 - `dragino-LHT65N`: Sensor model for the dragino LHT65N temperature and humidity sensor.
 - `dragino-WQSLB`: Sensor model for the dragino WQS-LB water quality sensor.
 - `milesight-ct101`: Sensor model for the milesight ct101 current transformer.
 - `milesight-em310-tilt`: Sensor model for the milesight em310 tilt sensor.

-You'll configure the `sx1302-gateway` model, and one or more `node`s depending on how many sensors you have.
+You'll configure a gateway model, and one or more `node`s depending on how many sensors you have.

 Compatible with:
 - US915 or EU868 frequency band